-New Testament (St. Paul).
+New Testament (St. Paul - M.Div., M.A.
+(Theological Studies)).
 This concentration seeks to assist those students who desire to preach and teach authoritatively from the Greek New Testament and/or seek to pursue further graduate training in this area.
-The concentration requires the Greek language sequence; Issues in Global Biblical Studies; and three NT elective courses.
+The M.Div. concentration requires Issues in Global Biblical Studies; two NT elective courses; one Biblical Studies elective course; and two free elective courses.
+For specific M.A.
+(Theological Studies) concentration requirements see M.A.
+(Theological Studies) degree requirements.

-Old Testament (St. Paul).
+Old Testament (St. Paul - M.Div., M.A.
+(Theological Studies)).
 Students will strengthen their ministry preparation by learning the essentials of the Hebrew language, develop exegetical skills in interpreting the Hebrew Bible, and gain a deeper appreciation for the theological messages of the Old Testament.
-This concentration requires the Hebrew language sequence; Issues in Global Biblical Studies; and three OT elective courses.
+This concentration requires Issues in Global Biblical Studies; two OT elective courses; one Biblical Studies elective course; and two free elective courses.
+For specific M.A.
+(Theological Studies) concentration requirements see M.A.
+(Theological Studies) degree requirements.

-Theological and Historical Studies (San Diego).

-This concentration acquaints students more fully with the theological resources of the Christian tradition, and the church's experience through the centuries.
-It provides opportunity to develop theological skills and to selectively appropriate from the Christian heritage what may be usefully applied to contemporary challenges and opportunities.
+Theological and Historical Studies (San Diego - M.Div., M.A.
+(Theological skills and to selectively appropriate from the Christian heritage what may be usefully applied to contemporary challenges and opportunities.
 The concentration is also recommended as preparation for advanced degrees in these fields.
 Concentration courses include: any combination of 600- to 700-level TS and HS courses totaling 15 credits.